JeffreyRobertLynch/GlassBox-XAI/README.md

 #### Decision Path Visualization via Layer-wise Grad-CAM - Final Layer with Output - Model 1 - Batch A

 In this final stage, we examine the Grad-CAM heatmaps for the output layer, which produces the segmentation mask via pixel-wise classification.
 The output layer applies a sigmoid activation function to generate a probability map.
 Each pixel gets a confidence score between 0 and 1 for belonging to the lesion class.
-This output is thresholded to create a binary segmentation mask.
+This output is thresholded, at 0.5 for baseline, to create a binary segmentation mask.

-It’s the culmination of the encoder’s feature extraction, the attention bottleneck’s filtering, and the decoder’s reconstruction.
+This is the culmination of the encoder’s feature extraction, the attention bottleneck’s filtering, and the decoder’s reconstruction.
 The output layer should reflect the model’s final decision exactly.

 ![Model 1 - Grad-CAM Output Layer Output](output/layer_out_model_1_batch_a_1.png)